 Since the horrors of WWII, Germany has rebuilt itself as the leading European economy, a country synonymous with efficiency and great engineering but whose people are also friendly and welcoming.
 If you have an image of Germany as a cold and humourless place, a trip there will quickly dispel it.

 In my case, I’ve been to Germany a handful of times; the first was for a family wedding on a beautiful farm near Heidelberg.
 After that I visited Koln and Berlin on my first Interrail trip, and went to Munich a couple of times while doing a ski season in Austria and then visited Hamburg as part of my second Interrail trip at the end of that ski season.
-My most recent visit was to Frankfurt to attend an England match during the 2006 World Cup (fun trip, and England won but it was a pretty shit game!)
+My most recent visit was to Frankfurt to attend an England match during the 2006 World Cup (fun trip – England won but it was a pretty shit game, and my souvenir rucksack got me into a spot of bother with NZ customs a few weeks later)

 Travel to, from, and within Germany overland